MaryKM13/CEN1400_MobileApp/README.md

 ## Mary's Favorites
 ### Website Summary
-The purpose of the Mary's Favorites Website is to showcase the things Mary likes.
+The purpose of the **Mary's Favorites** website is to showcase the things Mary likes.
 There's lists of movies, music, and books, as well as some background information on who she is.
-There's also an interactive page that allows the user to enter their favorites for Mary to see.
+There's also an interactive page that allows the user to enter their own favorites for Mary to see.
 ### Website Structure
+The website structure is very straightforward.
+The homepage has a list of links to direct the site visitor to the Who and the What of the website, as well as links to Mary's favorite movies, favorite music, favorite books, and a form for the visitor to input their favorites.
-### Individual Page Descriptions
+### Webpage Descriptions
+**Continuous**
+The website was styled using jQuery Mobile and ThemeRoller.
+Each page but the homepage has a navigation button in the upper right corner.
+Clicking that button will cause a navigation panel to slide out, with links to each page.
+In the upper left corner of each page but the homepage is a back button that lets the user return to the previous page.
+**Homepage**
+The homepage contains navigation links to each of the other pages.

 ### Website URLs

 You can use the [editor on GitHub](https://github.com/MaryKM13/CEN1400_MobileApp/edit/master/README.md) to maintain and preview the content for your website in Markdown files.